byessilyurt/LegalAssistantRAG/DEPLOYMENT.md

 ### Frontend Issues

 - Check browser console for any network errors
-- Verify the backend URL is correctly set in the frontend code
+- Verify the environment variables are correctly set in Vercel dashboard
+- Check that `REACT_APP_API_BASE_URL` points to your Cloud Run backend
 - Test the backend directly with curl:
   ```
   curl YOUR_CLOUD_RUN_URL